-- Accessory buildings shall be constructed in an architectural style that is compatible with the main building, if the accessory structure is visible from SR 120 or US 395. - Uncovered parking for residents and guests shall be provided at a minimum ratio of 1.75_2 spaces per workforce-unit - Onsite child-care facilities shall be permitted and made available for use by residents of the project site and residents of the Mono Basin - A community center and recreational/social/picnic/BBQ/play area and structure shall be permitted and may be combined with the day-care facility. - Shared laundry facilities shall be permitted and may be combined with the day-care facility. - Home businesses in conformance with the multi single family residential zoning district provisions of the Mono County Code shall be permitted - CommunityWorkforce housing must complybe occupied with occupancy standards approved by the Mono County Board of Supervisors.by persons working at onsite or offsite businesses and locations, and may include one or more - A separate residential structure shall be provided units for occupancy by a housing manager(s) and his/hertheir family(ies). - Workforce housing shall be reserved for exclusive use by employed persons and their families. - Shared kennel facilities or fenced areas for pets shall be permitted in the workforce residential area, provided that such facilities and fenced areas must be designed to prevent pets from reaching deer foraging areas. - Residents shall be required to keep pets on leashes at all times when outside of fenced areas; enforcement of this regulation shall include eviction following two advisory noncompliance notices by the housing manager.
-Tenants wishing to have pets shall be required to construct and pay for a fenced enclosure, as approved by property management, to prevent their pet(s) from entering undeveloped portions of the property and (unfenced) adjacent lands.
-The tenancy agreement for all units will include a common rule requiring the leashing of all pets whenever they exit the housing units or fenced enclosure.
-Enforcement of the enclosure and leashing requirements shall continue through the life of the project.
-The penalty for violation of this regulation shall include eviction following two advisory noncompliance notices by the housing manager. - Short-term (i.e., for less than 30 days) and transient rentals are prohibited. - All exterior lighting shall conform to Mono County Dark Sky regulations, Scenic Combining District regulations, and provisions of the Outdoor Lighting Plan as approved by the Community Development Department. - Other uses that are similar in nature, typically associated with the primary land use, and equal to or less in intensity subject to individual review and approval by the Planning Director. - Implementation measure 1f(3): Site development standards for the Workforce Housing land use designation shall conform to the requirements of the Mono County Code for the Multi-Family Residential-High (MFR-H) zoning district.
+- Workforce housing must be occupied by persons working at onsite or offsite businesses and locations, and may include one or more units for occupancy by a housing manager(s) and their family(ies). - Workforce housing shall be reserved for exclusive use by employed persons and their families. - Shared kennel facilities or fenced areas for pets shall be permitted in the workforce residential area, provided that such facilities and fenced areas must be designed to prevent pets from reaching deer foraging areas. - Residents shall be required to keep pets on leashes at all times when outside of fenced areas; enforcement of this regulation shall include eviction following two advisory noncompliance notices by the housing manager. - Short-term (i.e., for less than 30 days) and transient rentals are prohibited. - All exterior lighting shall conform to Mono County Dark Sky regulations. - Other uses that are similar in nature, typically associated with the primary land use, and equal to or less in intensity subject to individual review and approval by the Planning Director.

+Implementation measure 1f(2): Site development standards for the Workforce Housing land use designation shall conform to the requirements of the Mono County Code for the Multi-Family Residential-High (MFR-H) zoning district.
 The "MFR-H" designation is intended to encourage multifamily units by allowing for higher population densities and to provide for commercial lodging facilities; i.e., hotels, motels.

-Implementation measure 1f(4): The residential units shall be constructed in the locations identified on the Site Plan, regardless of the size or type of the workforce residential unit.
+Implementation measure 1f(3): The residential units shall be constructed in the locations identified on the Site Plan, regardless of the size or type of the workforce residential unit.

-Implementation measure 1f(5): Solar panels shall be permitted on any and all workforce housing structures.
+Implementation measure 1f(4): Solar panels shall be permitted on any and all workforce housing structures.